localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 You can even run the standard `awslocal` commands in your terminal that would query the remote cloud resources, instead of the local ones.

-Upon completion, you can click **Disable** on the Replicator extension web interface to deactivate the proxy configuration.
+Upon completion, you can click **Disable** on the AWS Replicator extension web interface to deactivate the proxy configuration.
 Additionally, you can delete the remote SQS queue to avoid AWS billing for long-running resources.
 To remove local resources, stop the LocalStack container to clear the local Lambda function and SQS queue.

 ## Conclusion

-In this tutorial, you've discovered how the Replicator extension bridges the gap between local and remote cloud resources by mirroring resources from real AWS accounts into your LocalStack instance.
+In this tutorial, you've discovered how the AWS Replicator extension bridges the gap between local and remote cloud resources by mirroring resources from real AWS accounts into your LocalStack instance.
-You can explore additional use-cases with the Replicator extension, such as:
+You can explore additional use-cases with the AWS Replicator extension, such as:

 -   Developing a local Lambda function that interacts with a remote DynamoDB table
 -   Executing a local Athena SQL query in LocalStack, accessing files in a real S3 bucket on AWS